XTANDI (enzalutamide) is indicated for the treatment of patients with:

 - castration-resistant prostate cancer (CRPC)

 Warnings and Precautions

-Posterior Reversible Encephalopathy Syndrome (PRES) In post approval use, there have been reports of PRES in patients receiving XTANDI.
-PRES is a neurological disorder which can present with rapidly evolving symptoms including seizure, headache, lethargy, confusion, blindness, and other visual and neurological disturbances, with or without associated hypertension.
+Posterior Reversible Encephalopathy Syndrome (PRES) There have been reports of PRES in patients receiving XTANDI.
+PRES is a neurological disorder that can present with rapidly evolving symptoms including seizure, headache, lethargy, confusion, blindness, and other visual and neurological disturbances, with or without associated hypertension.
 A diagnosis of PRES requires confirmation by brain imaging, preferably MRI.
 Discontinue XTANDI in patients who develop PRES.

 Effect of Other Drugs on XTANDI Avoid strong CYP2C8 inhibitors, as they can increase the plasma exposure to XTANDI.
 If co-administration is necessary, reduce the dose of XTANDI.

 Avoid strong CYP3A4 inducers as they can decrease the plasma exposure to XTANDI.
 If co-administration is necessary, increase the dose of XTANDI.

 Effect of XTANDI on Other Drugs Avoid CYP3A4, CYP2C9, and CYP2C19 substrates with a narrow therapeutic index, as XTANDI may decrease the plasma exposures of these drugs.
 If XTANDI is co-administered with warfarin (CYP2C9 substrate), conduct additional INR monitoring.

 Please click here for accompanying Full Prescribing Information.